Trinity River (Texas): Course

-The Trinity River has four branches: the West Fork, the Clear Fork, the Elm Fork, and the East Fork.
+The Trinity River has four major tributaries: the West Fork Trinity River, the Clear Fork Trinity River, the Elm Fork Trinity River, and the East Fork Trinity River.

 The West Fork Trinity River has its headwaters in Archer County.
 From there it flows southeast, through the man-made reservoirs Lake Bridgeport and Eagle Mountain Lake, and eastward through Lake Worth and the city of Fort Worth.

 The Clear Fork Trinity River begins north of Weatherford, Texas, and flows southeastward through Lake Weatherford and Benbrook Lake reservoirs.
-It flows northeastward, where it joins the West Fork near downtown Fort Worth and continues as the West Fork.
+It flows northeastward, where it joins the West Fork Trinity River near downtown Fort Worth and continues as the West Fork Trinity River.

 The Elm Fork Trinity River flows south from near Gainesville through Ray Roberts Lake and east of the city of Denton, eventually through Lewisville Lake.

-The West Fork and the Elm Fork merge as they enter the city of Dallas.
+The West Fork Trinity River and the Elm Fork Trinity River merge as they enter the city of Dallas and then become the Trinity River.

 The East Fork Trinity River (on old maps the Bois d'Arc River) begins near McKinney, Texas, and flows through Lavon Lake and then Lake Ray Hubbard before joining the Trinity River just southeast of Dallas.

-The Trinity flows southeast from Dallas across a fertile floodplain and the pine forests of eastern Texas.
-The Trinity crosses Texas State Highway 31 in Henderson County, near where the first county seat, Buffalo, was established.
+The Trinity River flows southeast from Dallas across a fertile floodplain and the pine forests of eastern Texas.
+The Trinity River crosses Texas State Highway 31 in Henderson County, near where the first county seat, Buffalo, was established.
 Roughly 65 mi north of the mouth on Galveston Bay, an earthen dam was built in 1968 to form Lake Livingston.

-The river empties into Trinity Bay, an arm of Galveston Bay that is an inlet of the Gulf of Mexico.
+The Trinity River empties into Trinity Bay, an arm of Galveston Bay that is an inlet of the Gulf of Mexico.
 Its river mouth is near the town of Anahuac, southeast of Houston.